Puteri Indonesia 2022: Selection of participants

 10 contestants were chosen from the regional competition held in their respective provinces.
-They were South Sumatra, West Java, Central Java, SR Yogyakarta, East Java, West Nusa Tenggara, West Kalimantan, South Sulawesi 1, Southeast Sulawesi, and North Maluku.
-29 contestants were selected by judges through an audition held in Jakarta and the rest six by audiences through public voting.
-On 9 May 2022, Jazmine Callista Rowe of Bali 2 withdrew before the pre-quarantine started due to unknown reason.
-In total, 44 contestants competed for the title, making it the biggest turnout for Puteri Indonesia to date.
-This edition also marked the first time that other provinces than Jakarta SCR had more than one representative.
+29 contestants were selected by judges through an audition held in Jakarta and six by audiences through public voting.
+On 9 May 2022, Jazmine Callista Rowe of Bali 2 withdrew before the pre-quarantine started for an unknown reason.
+In total, 44 contestants competed for the title.
+This edition also marked the first time that provinces other than Jakarta SCR had more than one representative.